 For ten years, I was the National Director of the National Writers Union’s Technical Writer’s Trade Group.
-I was worked as a contractor, manager, or director at many Silicon Valley dotcoms, which meant that I worked with recruiters on every side of the table.
-We held many seminars to help our junior members to get better jobs and better salaries.
+I’ve worked as a contractor, manager, director, or CTO at Silicon Valley dotcoms, which meant that I worked with recruiters on every side of the table.
+When I led the union, we held many seminars to help our members get better jobs and higher salaries.

 Tips on How to Distribute Your Resume to Recruiters, HR, and Managers

 - Manage Your Career: The most important job you have is to be the manager of your career.
 Make sure you maximize the value of your skills, learn new skills, build and maintain your social network, and keep your eyes on the horizon.
 India and China are growing fast and are competing on the global market: US companies face unprecedented economic challenges.
 If you “just get a job and settle down”, you’ll wake up one day and find that you no longer have a job: you won’t even have an industry.

 - Learn Constantly: Subscribe to your industry’s journals.
 Pay attention to new trends.
 Go to trade shows.
 Talk with directors and ask them what is coming.
 Take courses.
 Don’t just keep up.
 Get ahead.